clementw168/clementw168/README.md

 <summary><h5> L'Oréal Research&Innovation, Retrieving lipstick from selfies </h5></summary>
 <br>

 This project is about lipstick retrieval from a selfie.
-The approach is to first, find the lips with Face landmarks detection, then crop on these lips and predict optical properties on the lipstick.
+The approach is to first, find the lips with Face landmarks detection, then crop on these lips and predict the optical properties of the lipstick.
 From these properties, find the best fit in a database of lipsticks.

 I used Dlib out-of-the-box for the face landmarks detection.
 The regression task was made with a regression CNN.
 And then the matching was a weighted L2 score on optical properties.